RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning

 In this work, we propose RACCER (\underline{R}eachable \underline{A}nd \underline{C}ertain \underline{C}ounterfactual \underline{E}xplanations for \underline{R}einforcement Learning), to the best of our knowledge the first approach for generating counterfactual explanations for RL tasks which takes into account the sequential and stochastic nature of the RL framework.
-Firstly, we propose three novel RL-specific counterfactual properties -- \textit{reachability, stochastic certainty and cost-efficiency}, that should be considered instead of the commonly used proximity, sparsity and data manifold closeness properties when searching for easily obtainable counterfactuals.
+RACCER generates explanations that explore how changes to the current state can affect future outcomes, sometimes referred to \textit{prefactual explanations} \cite{dai2022counterfactual}.
+Firstly, we propose three novel RL-specific counterfactual properties -- \textit{reachability, stochastic certainty, and fidelity}.
 These counterfactual properties rely on the stochastic and sequential nature of RL tasks and ensure that counterfactuals are easy to reach and deliver the desired outcome with high probability.
-RACCER searches for the most suitable counterfactual by optimizing a loss function consisting of the three RL-specific properties using heuristic tree search of agent's execution tree.
-We evaluate RACCER in two environments of varying complexity -- Stochastic GridWorld task and chess, and show that our approach produces counterfactuals that can be reached faster and deliver the desired output more often compared to the baseline methods relying on the traditional counterfactual properties.
+RACCER searches for the most suitable counterfactual by optimizing a loss function consisting of the three RL-specific properties using a heuristic tree search of the agent's execution tree.
+We evaluate RACCER in two environments and compare it to the only other model-agnostic approach for RL -- GANterfactual-RL \cite{huber2023ganterfactual}.
+We find that RACCER performs better on feature-based and RL-specific counterfactual properties when explaining both fully-trained and suboptimal models.
 Additionally, we conduct a user study in which we compare the effect of counterfactual explanations on user understanding of RL agents and show that RACCER generates counterfactuals that help humans better understand and predict the behavior of RL agents.

 Our contributions are as follows: